Our Blog

 Originally published on September 6, 2022

-Last updated on December 12, 2024 Post a comment
+Last updated on January 28, 2025 Post a comment

+When they have a Bring Your Own Device (BYOD) policy for their employees, there will always be issues regarding lost devices or data security.
 So, in cases like a lost/stolen device or if the employee leaves the company, they want to ensure that their app data will no longer exist on the device because of its sensitive nature.

 But one problem with this is there can be times that an employee’s data gets deleted along with the confidential data on their computer or phone.

-In the case of Microsoft, they only allow companies to control and remotely wipe business applications.
+In the case of Microsoft, they only allow companies to do device control and remotely wipe business applications.
 This functionality limits a company’s control over your devices.
 So, in cases of stolen devices or you decide to part ways with the company, they have the functionality to wipe their business applications data and not personal data.

 Many are still concerned over the “remote wipe” functionalities of companies for employees’ devices.
 Although doing so is not technically against any laws, it somehow oversteps employee boundaries.